 In Croatia you can also enjoy what’s become one of the world’s favorite adventure sports: zip lining.
 And here, you’ll be able to do it while taking in a bird’s-eye view of the awe-inspiring Plitvice Lakes landscape.
 Included on the Croatia Lakes & Cities Vacation, the fun begins with a thrilling ride across the Korana River and canyon which lie adjacent to the national park.
 Don’t worry if you’ve never embarked on this unforgettable thrill before as expert instructors will teach you all you need to know before soaring across the nearly 1,000-foot-long zip line at speeds of 40 miles per hour or more.

-Zlatni Rat is often named among the world’s most beautiful beaches.
+Zlatni Rat as often been described as one of the most beautiful beaches in Croatia.
 Also referred to as the Golden Cape or Golden Horn for its unique and ever-changing shape that’s transformed by the waves and the wind, the long strip created by deposits of fine pebbles that spread like a small tongue as far as a third of a mile into the sea, is popular for boat excursions and small-ship cruise stops.
 Edged by glistening blue-green waters, you won’t want to miss taking a refreshing dip along the shore.

-Visit densely forested Mljet Island on a cruise or another kind of excursion and you can experience its famous salt lakes along with lush scenery and an especially tranquil ambiance.
+When traveling to Croatia, make sure you visit the famous Mljet National Park on a cruise or on a day trip and you can experience its famous salt lakes along with lush scenery and an especially tranquil ambiance.
 Much of this virtually car-free island is protected by national park to preserve it as it was since the dawn of time.
+You can explore the national park by foot on the many hiking trails on offer.
 By taking the short boat ride across the waters of Great Lake, the largest of the two, you can visit the tiny islet of St. Mary in the middle that hosts a historic church and 12th-century Benedictine monastery.

-Hvar is worth exploring more in-depth, including its more remote, hidden towns and villages that are dotted around the island.
+Hvar is a Croatian island which is worth exploring in-depth, including its more remote, hidden towns and villages that are dotted around the island.
 You can do just that by joining a Jeep Safari Tour, enjoying the ride while gazing out at ancient stone walls, vineyards and endless lavender fields that reveal the reason why shops on the island carry a wide range of lavender products.